aliyousefi-dev/mdlook/mdlook-docs/docs/next-features.md

 - `#Theme State Save`: Remember user's theme choice (light/dark) with local storage
 - `#Reordering`: Allow reordering of items inside the web interface
 - `#Pagination`: Add Previous and Next Page buttons
+- `#PDF`: Add PDF export functionality
+- `#Edit`: Edit inside Web interface
+- adding wishlist for the features
+- support different template . for game wiki and software documentation and more

+- i thinking more about a ui that we can using inside that for creating docs the problem is i need create some thing that support also the copilot.